-Information about the limits would be prominently displayed at fishing locations and fishermen would be given measuring tapes to help them comply.
-Bag limits A limit would be placed on the maximum number of fish of a This is effective for stocks in poor health Random inspections at Very difficult certain species that could be landed during a fishing trip. where the overall pressure needs to be landing sites, observers on The limit is usually expressed as per rod. reduced. sports fishing vessels.
-Restriction on Certain types of fishing would be restricted (e.g. spearfishing, This is particularly effective when a fish Random inspections at Moderately gear type potting).
-It is unlikely these would be blanket prohibitions stock in poor health is especially landing sites, observers on easy and are more likely to be in a particular area or for a discrete vulnerable to a gear type. sports fishing vessels, time period. reporting by other The restriction would be communicated by notices at fishing fishermen. locations and in the media.
-Prohibition on This would be a broad prohibition on the catching of a fish This is a drastic option that would only be Random inspections at Moderately catching species in all areas at all times of year. considered if a stock is in severe difficulty landing sites, observers on easy particular The restriction would be communicated by notices at fishing and other less restrictive measures had sports fishing vessels, species locations and in the media. been exhausted. reporting by other fishermen, checks of fish exports.
-1
+Bag limits Information about the limits would be prominently displayed at fishing locations and fishermen would be given measuring tapes to help them comply.
+A limit would be placed on the maximum number of fish of a certain species that could be landed during a fishing trip.
+The limit is usually expressed as per rod.
+This is effective for stocks in poor health where the overall pressure needs to be reduced.
+Random inspections at landing sites, observers on sports fishing vessels.
+Very difficult Restriction on gear type Certain types of fishing would be restricted (e.g. spearfishing, potting).
+It is unlikely these would be blanket prohibitions and are more likely to be in a particular area or for a discrete time period.
+The restriction would be communicated by notices at fishing locations and in the media.
+This is particularly effective when a fish stock in poor health is especially vulnerable to a gear type.
+Random inspections at landing sites, observers on sports fishing vessels, reporting by other fishermen.
+Moderately easy Prohibition on catching particular species This would be a broad prohibition on the catching of a fish species in all areas at all times of year.
+The restriction would be communicated by notices at fishing locations and in the media.
+This is a drastic option that would only be considered if a stock is in severe difficulty and other less restrictive measures had been exhausted.
+Random inspections at landing sites, observers on sports fishing vessels, reporting by other fishermen, checks of fish exports.
+Moderately easy

-10. Enforcement of Regulations and Management Measures
+9. Enforcement of Regulations and Management Measures

 The aims of this strategy (to protect inshore fish stocks and ensure the benefits derived from the fisheries are fairly shared across the island) will only be achieved if there is good compliance with the regulations.
 Putting the fishing community at the heart of decision making should help to encourage cooperation, but there may also be a need for enforcement.
-Fishery Protection Officers will be warranted under the Fisheries (Management and Conservation) Ordinance, 2015 and, along with Police Officers, will have the power to enforce the regulations.
+Fishery Protection Officers are warranted under the Fisheries (Management and Conservation) Ordinance, 2015 and, along with Police Officers, have the power to enforce the regulations.

-Enforcement action will always be carried out with proportionality, consistency and accountability to ensure it is fair and seen to be fair.
+Enforcement action is always be carried out with proportionality, consistency and accountability to ensure it is fair and seen to be fair.